Tombos (Nubia): Bioarchaeological Insights into Health and Colonial Impact

+The health of Nubians at the Tombos site during the New Kingdom period reveals the effects of Egyptian colonialism on the non-elite Nubian population.
+Analysis of skeletal remains at Tombos shows evidence of nutritional and disease stress, which was more severe in children than adults.
+Conditions like cribra orbitalia, which is linked to anemia, was more common in children.
+Active lesions were present in all affected children, which can indicate a high rate of childhood illness and mortality.
+In contrast, adults had lower rates of this condition, and their lesions were mostly remodeled, indicating survival after earlier exposure to stressors.
+The Tombos population's closeness to Egyptian resources and trade networks helped to provide nutritional benefits, like higher access to cattle and other livestock.
+This may have supported better health at Tombos than at other Nubian sites, like Kerma, where access was limited.
+However, increased interaction with outsiders may have increased exposure to infectious diseases, such as trepanemotosis and tuberculosis, which may explain declined health in the population.

+Shorter femur lengths in Tombos males, compared to those from Kerma, further demonstrated that stress during childhood affected the growth of this population.
+Even though the people of Tombos were part of the Egyptian colonial system, their health outcomes show that having those ties did not help with the environmental and biological challenges they faced.
+The health data from Tombos gives us a glimpse into the physical toll of being integrated into the colonial system and the ongoing struggles that the population dealt with.

+Fortification

 From 2015 to 2017, the UCSB-Purdue joint expedition revealed a ditch cut into the alluvium and lined with mud brick walls.
 This trench itself was cut around four meters wide and was reduced to about three meters with the walls.
 The floor and walls were roughly plastered.
 It made right angle turn at the eastern end, and ran westwards to the riverbank, a distance of 215m from the north-eastern corner of this structure.
 The 2013 excavation at the southern edge of the Tombos village revealed the foundations of a masonry structure.
 Archaeologists found the negative impression of beams and roofing, some fragments showing a finished floor above the ceiling, and a sandstone column base hinting at the existence of a clerestory or portico.
-Thus they proposed this structure might served as elite residences or perhaps administrative or religious buildings.
+Thus they proposed this structure might have served as elite residences or perhaps administrative or religious buildings.
 Most pottery associated with these structures was dated to the late 18th Dynasty, but maintained continuity through the third intermediate period and the 25th Dynasty and Nubian influence can be seen through the presence of the mat-impressed cooking wares.